Learned iterative networks: An operator learning perspective

 In conclusion, it is important to note that a learned iterative network is merely a choice of neural network architecture.
-Which task one seeks to perform with such a neural network depends to large extent on how it is trained.
+Which task one seeks to perform with such a neural network, i.e., which target operator one seeks to approximate, depends to large extent on how it is trained.
 Hence, the choice of learned iterative networks is more about \emph{how to compute} rather than \emph{what to compute}.
 Many learned reconstruction methods with a learned iterative network are trained end-to-end against supervised data.
-The unrolling is often based on an iterative scheme that in the limit yields a minimiser to a penalised least-squares solution to the inverse problem.
-An unfortunate consequence of this is that many papers erroneously claim that more unrolled iterates yield a better approximation to the minimiser.
+The unrolling is often based on an iterative scheme that in the limit yields a minimiser to a variational formulation that represents a solution to the inverse problem.
+An unfortunate consequence of this is that many papers erroneously claim that more unrolled iterates yield a better approximation to the minimiser, or that it relates to a minimiser of said variational problem.
 Without further assumptions, the correct interpretation is that unrolling more iterates only increases the model capacity of the network.